Filing the Connecticut Certificate of Organization is Easy!

 Step 1: Get Your Certificate of Organization Forms

-You can download and mail in your Connecticut Certificate of Organization, OR you can file online.
+You can download and submit your Connecticut Certificate of Organization by mail or in person, OR you can file online.
 For this first step, choose your preferred method below.

 - OR -

-Option 2: Access the Certificate of Organization PDF from the Connecticut Secretary of State.
-This form will need to be mailed to the Secretary of State's Office.
+OPTION 2: Access the Certificate of Organization PDF from the Connecticut Secretary of State.
+This form will need to be submitted to the Secretary of State's Office.

 Step 2: Fill Out the Certificate Of Organization